wiruwiru/SkyboxChanger-CS2/README.md

 ## Permissions
 - `@skybox/change` Allow the player to change their own skybox.
-- `@skybox/changeall` Allow the player to change all and their own skybox.

 ## Command
 - `!sky / !skybox` Open the select menu.
 (Need permission)

 ## Configurations
 You can add your own skybox in the config file, there should be various examples in it.
+See [Wiki](https://github.com/samyycX/CS2-SkyboxChanger/wiki) for further information.